 Tax rules may change in a manner that adversely affects our future reported results of operations or the way we conduct our business.
 Most of our income is taxable in the United States with a significant portion qualifying for preferential treatment as FDII (foreign-derived intangible income).
 Beginning in fiscal 2027, the effective tax rate for FDII increases from 13% to 16%.
 Further, if U.S. tax rates increase and/or the FDII deduction is eliminated or reduced, our provision for income taxes, results of operations and cash flows would be adversely (potentially materially) affected.
 Also, if our customers move manufacturing operations to the United States, our FDII deduction may be reduced.
-Further, if the requirement to capitalize certain research and development expenditures for federal income tax purposes is changed, as has been proposed by Congress, this would negatively affect our provision for income taxes and results of operations (although it would have a favorable impact on our cash flows from operations due to lower cash tax payments).
+Further, if the requirement to capitalize certain research and development expenditures for federal income taxes and results of operations (although it would have a favorable impact on our cash flows from operations due to lower cash tax payments).